 6. Practical advice for maximizing benefits

-Here are some practical tips for making the most of the 2025 Renovation Bonus:
+Here are some practical tips to make the most of the 2026 Renovation Bonus:

-- Plan ahead: Start planning your projects in 2024 so you’re ready to go when the new year starts.
+- Plan Ahead: Start planning your interventions as early as 2025 to be ready to go in the new year.

 - Consult experts: Relying on industry professionals can help you navigate the bureaucratic complexities and optimize your tax benefits.